indiajacksonphd/Helio-Lite/README.md

 ## Step 5: Create the Helio-Lite Environment

 1. Access your EC2 instance using the Elastic IP address through SSH or the AWS Management Console.
-2. Log in with the initial admin account (`admin1`) created during the setup process.
+2. Log in with the initial admin account (username: `admin1`, password: `create initial`) created during the setup process.
 3. Open a terminal within your admin JupyterLab environment to execute the setup scripts.

 ### Initialize Conda Enviroment